Coronavirus digest: New Zealand suspends travel from India | DW | 08.04.2021

 Here is an overview of the latest coronavirus news from around the world.

-Australia has no plans to alter its rollout of the AstraZeneca COVID-19 vaccine, Prime Minister Scott Morrison said on Thursday — after Europe's drug regulatory agency found possible links between rare blood clots and its usage.
+Australia has no plans to alter its rollout of the AstraZeneca COVID-19 vaccine, Prime Minister Scott Morrison said on Thursday — after Europe's drug regulatory agency found "very rare" links between blood clots and its usage.

 "At this point, there is no advice to suggest there would be any change to the rollout of the vaccine," Morrison told reporters in the nation's capitol of Canberra.